 Trouble?
 Visit the Homebrew site for the latest instructions.

 The terminal prompt finds commands in folders listed in an environment variable called PATH.
 We'll need to add node's directory to our $PATH in order for it to work its magic.

 Create a plaintext file called

-.profile in your home directory if you don't already have one and open it with your text editor (if you haven't used one before, you'll get TextEdit):
+.profile in your home directory if you don't already have one and open it with your text editor (which will default to TextEdit on a Mac, which is fine):

 touch ~/.profile && open ~/.profile